johanglarsson/code-examples/java/spring-jpa-service/README.md

 If you want to try out the migration part of liquibase then just switch to a file based db to get the data persisted in application.properties.
 Eg. jdbc:h2:file:~/recipedb

-## Docker
+## Docker build

 Docker image can be created in two ways.
 Both are using layering to improve performance.

-* Manually using multistage build: docker build -f src/main/docker/Dockerfile -t spring-jpa-service:v1 .
+* Manually using Dockerfile WITH layering docker build -t spring-jpa-service:dockerfile

+* Using jib:
+  ./mvnw compile jib:dockerBuild -Dimage=spring-jpa-service:jib

-* Using build-pack
+* Using build-pack for Spring Boot
-  mvn spring-boot:build-image
+  ./mvmw spring-boot:build-image

+## Docker push

+* Using jib (This is to my private docker hub account):
+  ./mvnw compile jib:build -Dimage=registry-1.docker.io/jola04/spring-jpa-service:jib